armintalaie/FlashCardApp/README.md

 **Who will use it:**
-1. anyone who wants to study/memorize something
+- anyone who wants to study/memorize something
+    - students
+    - teachers
+    - ...

 **Why is this project of interest to you?** <br>
 For a lot of courses and classes there are a big chunk od the course that needs intensive